Best Dental Insurance For Seniors on Medicare

 No Waiting Periods for Most Services

-- Unlike many dental insurance providers, Ameritas offers next-day coverage, meaning you don’t have to wait months before using benefits for preventive or basic services.
+Unlike many dental insurance providers, Ameritas offers next-day coverage, meaning you don’t have to wait months before using benefits for preventive or basic services.

 High Annual Maximums

-- Depending on the plan, annual maximums range from $1,500 to $3,000, which is much higher than many Medicare Advantage dental plans (which often cap out at $1,000).
+Depending on the plan, annual maximums range from $750 to $3,500, which is much higher than many Medicare Advantage dental plans (which often cap out at $1,000).

 Preventive Care Doesn’t Count Toward Annual Maximum

-- Exams, cleanings, and X-rays don’t reduce your annual benefit amount, allowing you to use more of your coverage for other services.
+Exams, cleanings, and X-rays don’t reduce your annual benefit amount, allowing you to use more of your coverage for other services.

 Large Nationwide Network

-- Ameritas has one of the largest dental networks in the U.S., allowing members to access both in-network and out-of-network providers.
+Ameritas has one of the largest dental networks in the U.S., allowing members to access both in-network and out-of-network providers.

 Flexible Plan Options

-- With three different plans (Lite, Boost, and Complete), you can choose a plan based on your budget and needs.
+With three different plans (Lite, Boost, and Complete), you can choose a plan based on your budget and needs.

-- The Boost plan is ideal for families, as it includes orthodontia for kids.
+The Boost plan is ideal for families, as it includes orthodontia for kids.
+The Complete plan offers hearing benefits in addition to comprehensive dental coverage.

 Gradual Increase in Benefits Over Time

-- Basic and major care coverage percentages increase after the first year, making the plan more valuable long-term.
+Basic and major care coverage percentages increase after the first year, making the plan more valuable long-term.

-- Example: On the Lite plan, major care starts at 10% in year one but increases to 20% in year two.
+Example: On the Lite plan, major care starts at 10% in year one but increases to 20% in year two.

-No Enrollment Fees & Quick Claims Processing
+No Enrollment Fees and Quick Claims Processing

-- Ameritas does not charge an enrollment fee, and electronic claims processing is fast and hassle-free.
+Ameritas does not charge an enrollment fee, and electronic claims processing is fast and hassle-free.

 Cons of Ameritas Dental Insurance